 Climate Action

-We believe that reducing emissions and adapting to climate change is critical to helping improve the resiliency of the McDonald’s System.
+We believe that reducing emissions and adapting to climate change is critical to helping improve the resilience of the McDonald’s System and our ability to serve our customers the food they love for generations to come.
 We work toward our climate action ambitions by focusing on reducing emissions in restaurant operations, engaging suppliers to reduce emissions in supply chains, strengthening our business resilience and using our voice to advocate for collective transformation.

-See our latest Purpose & Impact Report on the Goal Performance & Reporting page, as well as our Climate Resiliency Summary (PDF – 1.3 MB), for our progress in more detail.
+See our latest Purpose & Impact Report on the Goal Performance & Reporting page for updates on our progress.

 Our Strategy

-- Restaurants and offices: We are driving a transition to more renewable energy while identifying opportunities to enhance energy efficiency by design in our restaurants and the equipment we use, such as by identifying lower-impact refrigerant solutions.
-We are accelerating circularity to help reduce the impact of our guest packaging and waste, and design décor for greater circularity in our restaurants.
-These efforts are also supported by strategic supply chain actions in support of climate action.
+• Restaurants and offices: We are driving a transition to more renewable energy while identifying opportunities to enhance energy efficiency by design in our restaurants and the equipment we use, such as by identifying lower-impact refrigerant solutions.

-- Supply chain: We are engaging suppliers to set targets that support emissions reductions within their operations and supply chains, and which align with our own Scope 3 SBTi goal.
-Together with our suppliers and other relevant stakeholders, we are accelerating and scaling farm projects to help reduce emissions, with a focus on regenerative agriculture, farm management and deforestation elimination consistent with our Commitment on Forests and Natural Ecosystems (PDF – 126 KB).
+• Supply chain: We are engaging suppliers to set targets that support emissions reductions within their operations and supply chains.
+Together with our suppliers and other relevant stakeholders, we are accelerating and scaling farm projects to help reduce emissions, with a focus on regenerative agriculture, and conserving forests and natural ecosystems consistent with our Commitment on Forests and Natural Ecosystems (PDF – 126 KB).
 We also encourage our suppliers to reduce their facilities’ emissions and source renewable energy.

-- Collaborating to drive and advocate for change: Beyond our System, we are using our business’ scale to work with industry, governments, nongovernmental organizations (NGOs) and others to advocate for climate action initiatives.
+• Collaborating to drive and advocate for change: Beyond our System, we are using our scale to work with industry, governments, nongovernmental organizations (NGOs) and others to advocate for climate action initiatives.

 On this page, you’ll find out more about our strategy and impact reduction measures across our business.